 Please contact Amanda Andere if you would like to discuss advocacy issues further.

-We believe philanthropy has a voice in addressing homelessness and advancing solutions to prevent and end it with the upcoming Presidential administration.
-As Funders Together to End Homelessness prepares for the administration transition, together with our national partners we are focused on continuing to make preventing and ending homelessness a bi-partisan priority.
+We believe philanthropy has a voice in addressing homelessness and advancing solutions to prevent and end it with the new Presidential administration.
+As Funders Together to End Homelessness prepares to work with this administration, together with our national partners we are focused on continuing to make preventing and ending homelessness a bi-partisan priority.
 To accomplish this, we are focused on the following:

 This page will serve as a collection of information that will continually be updated with new reports, fact sheets, websites, and other resources that support these priority areas.